Temerin

 Temerin (Темерин; Temerin, [ˈtɛmɛrin]) is a town and municipality located in the South Bačka District of the autonomous province of Vojvodina in Serbia.
-The town has a population of 19,613, while the municipality has a population of 28,287.
+The town has a population of 17,998, while the municipality has a population of 25,780 (2022 census).

 Name

 In Serbian, the town is known as Temerin (Темерин), in Hungarian as Temerin, in German as Temeri, and in Croatian as Temerin.

 Location

 The territory of the municipality of Temerin lies in the southeast part of Bačka plain.
 It borders the municipalities of Žabalj to the east, Srbobran to the north, Vrbas to the west, and Novi Sad to the south.

 The most influential factor in the development of Temerin is its proximity to Novi Sad, the economic center of Vojvodina.
 The territory of the Municipality of Temerin covers the area of around 170 km2, and has a shape of an irregular trapezoid, spreading in the northwest to southeast direction.
 The longer axis, covering the direction Sirig–Temerin, is 14 km long and the shorter axis, covering the direction Bački Jarak–Temerin, is 11 km long.

 The boundaries of the municipality are largely artificial lines, mostly in rectilinear directions.
 The only natural boundary of the municipality is on its northeast side where it follows the water current of river Jegrička.
 On the southeast side the boundary is made with the embankment called Rimski Šanac II.

 In regard to relief shapes of Vojvodina, the entire territory of the municipality is located in a south loessial ridge of Bačka, leaving the impression of an almost-flat surface.
 The river Jegrička flows through the north side of the municipality with few smaller channeled tributaries.
 It is established that thermo-mineral waters are present.
 Soil composition is quite equalized and fertility is naturally high.
 Different types of chernozem dominate in the area of the municipality.
 Along the riverbank, swampy dark types of soil and solonchak can be found: these are partly or fully salted soil types.